 Introduced at Baselworld 2015, the Prospex SRP775 Diver, nicknamed the “Turtle,” shares the original 6309’s cushion-shaped case design and has approximately the same dimensions.
 In fact, the hands, bezel, crown – and even the embossed logo on the back – are virtually the same.
 There are, of course, differences.
 For instance, the water-resistance rating has been improved, the movement has been upgraded, the use of a lollipop on the seconds hand has remained but its implementation is different, which we will explain further below.

 The Prospex SRP775 features a matte black dial with gilt print and gold plated Lumibrite hour markers.
 The large hour and minute hands are centrally mounted, and feature gold-plating that complements the gilt dial and bezel.
-The design of the luminescent sword-shaped hour hand and arrow-shaped minute hand is copied directly from the original 6309.
+The design of the luminescent sword-shaped hour hand and the arrow-shaped minute hand is copied directly from the original 6309.

 The centrally mounted second hand, however, has changed.
-For this particular version, it is baton-shaped on the front with a lollipop-shaped, opposite of the where the lollipop is on 6309s.
+For this particular version, it’s baton-shaped on the front with a lollipop-shaped, opposite of where the lollipop is on 6309s.
 The front half of the hand is gold-plated and the back half is matte black lume inside the circle.
 This design looks great, although in low-light situations you would expect the luminescent tip to be on the opposite end like the original.
 Not a big deal while diving as you are timing minutes underwater, not seconds, and so as long as you know the watch is still ticking, that is what matters in respect to seconds hand.

 The rectangular day/date wheel opening in the dial at 3 o’clock was previously somewhat flat, but now that the edges of the date opening are beveled, it appears more three-dimensional.